One of the most useful features of CallRail is the ability to track keyword-level data linking calls directly to individual visitors.

 - CallRail will detect them automatically and assign a tracking phone number from your keyword pool to each visitor, so you won't have to add keywords to your tracking numbers.

-- How do I get the keywords and medium to show up on the summary page instead of the Number Allocation Table?
+- How do I get the keywords and medium to show up on the summary page instead of the Number Assignment Table?

 - Why can't I hard code my keyword pool numbers into my website?